Tiger Electronics: Merging with Hasbro

 Tiger Electronics has been part of the Hasbro toy company since April 1, 1998.
 Hasbro paid approximately $335 million for the acquisition.
 In 2000, Tiger was licensed to provide a variety of electronics with the Yahoo! brand name, including digital cameras, webcams, and a "Hits Downloader" that made music from the Internet (mp3s, etc.) accessible through Tiger's assorted "HitClips" players.
-Tiger also produces the long-lasting iDog Interactive Music Companion, the ZoomBox—a portable 3-in-1 home entertainment projector that will play DVDs, CDs and connects to most gaming systems—, the VideoNow personal video player, the VCamNow digital camcorder, the ChatNow line of kid-oriented two-way radios and the TVNow, a personal handheld DVR player.
+Tiger also produces the long-lasting iDog Interactive Music Companion, the ZoomBox (a portable 3-in-1 home entertainment projector that will play DVDs, CDs and connects to most gaming systems), the VideoNow personal video player, the VCamNow digital camcorder, the ChatNow line of kid-oriented two-way radios and the TVNow, a personal handheld DVR player.
 They released an electronic tabletop version of Who Wants to Be a Millionaire? with voice recordings by host Chris Tarrant.
 Tiger also released an electronic version of The Weakest Link with voice recordings by Anne Robinson.

 Products

 Standalone handhelds

-Tiger is most well-known for its low-end handheld electronic game systems with LCD screens.
+Tiger is best known for its cheaper low-end handheld electronic game systems with LCD screens.
 Each unit contains a fixed image printed onto the handheld that can be seen through the screen.
-Static images then light up individually in front of the background that represent characters and objects, similar to numbers on a calculator or digital clock.
+Static usually colorless images on the screen then light up individually in front of the background that represent characters and objects, similar to numbers on a calculator or digital clock.
 In addition to putting out some of its own games, Tiger was able to secure licenses from many of the time's top selling companies to sell their own versions of games such as Capcom's Street Fighter II, Sega's Sonic 3D Blast, and Konami's Castlevania II: Simon's Quest.
 Later, Tiger introduced what it called "wrist games".
 These combined a digital watch with a scaled-down version of a Tiger handheld game.

 In 1995, Tiger introduced Super Data Blasters, a line of sports-themed handhelds.
 Each featured the contemporary statistics for players in a specific sport, the ability to record new sports statistics, a built-in electronic game for the sport and typical electronic organizer features such as an address book and calculator.

 In 1998, Tiger released 99X Games, a series of handhelds fitted with a dot-matrix screen, allowing a wide variety of backgrounds and different gameplay for a single game.
 Although running a software program stored in ROM, those systems were dedicated consoles, similarly to the plug-and-play TV games of the 2000s decade.
 Two systems running the same game could be linked with the included cable to allow two players to challenge each other.